-A significant piece of work this year has been our 2024 periodic review (PR24) of London St. Pancras Highspeed (formerly High Speed 1), which sets the charges for access to the network for control period 4 (CP4), the five years commencing this April.
+A significant piece of work this year has been our 2024 periodic review (PR24) of High Speed 1 (HS1) (now London St. Pancras Highspeed), which sets the charges for access to the network for control period 4 (CP4), the five years commencing this April.
 This was our third periodic review for the route infrastructure and our first review of the four stations.
 We published our draft determination in September and, following detailed consultation, our final determination in January.

-Looking in particular at affordability and asset sustainability, we announced that we would direct London St. Pancras Highspeed to lower its charges for passenger and freight train operating companies to use the high-speed line.
+Looking in particular at affordability and asset sustainability, we announced that we would direct the company to lower its charges for passenger and freight train operating companies to use the highspeed line.
 We identified specific areas for further improvements in the company's spending plans, resulting in savings to users.
 This will support growth in the freight market and long-term increases in passenger traffic, including the potential introduction of new operators.